lukekivi/Distributed-File-System/design_specs.md

 # Design Specs
+## Overview
+We created a UML-like diagram for our implementation.
+This summarizes what classes exist and what they contain/do.
+This can be seen here: (*embed drawio diagram here*)

 ## File System

 Files are named using ids which are ints.
 Each file is created with an incrementing id thats in the range of 0 to n-1 where n is the number of files that each server is to contain.